 Considering a high-performance home but unsure what is involved?
 Compared to the average build, a high-performance home emphasizes comfort, wellness, efficiency, sustainability and durability in the design and construction of the structure and systems.
-High-performance homes require a holistic approach to their design and function in order to achieve the high standards of efficiency, indoor environmental quality (IEQ) and overall sustainability.
+High-performance homes require a holistic approach to their design and function in order to achieve the high standards of efficiency, indoor environmental quality (Ieq) and overall sustainability.
 The structure is designed to require minimal energy and the home’s systems are engineered to optimize the overall performance.

 What are the components of a high-performance home?